blocky/attestation-service-examples/error_handling/README.md

 As you see, we have a challenge here in that the `json.Marshal` function itself can fail.
 In this case, we can use the `writeError` function to report that error.
-But wouldn't we run into the same, chicken and egg problem if we encountered an error in the `writeError` function?
+But wouldn't we run into the same, chicken-and-egg problem if we encountered an error in the `writeError` function?
 Let's take a look.

 Our `writeError` function is defined as: